- Files and Folders Backup

 - Incremental and Differential

 - Backup Scheme

 - Edit Backup

-Usually, when computer fails to boot, the way we use to boot a computer almost is using bootable CD or Bootable USB flash drive, which may be Linux micro-system or Windows PE micro system.
-When we need to install system in too many computers, for example, there are 100 computers that need to be installed system, we can’t insert CD or USB into computer one by one and boot computer, because different computers has different configurations such as there may be not CD drive or USB flash drive portal in computers.
+Usually, when a computer fails to boot, the way we use to boot a computer almost is using the bootable CD or Bootable USB flash drive, which may be Linux micro-system or Windows PE system.
+When we need to install system on too many computers, for example, there are 100 computers that need to be installed system, we can’t insert CD or USB into computer one by one and boot computer, because different computers has different configurations such as there may be no CD drive or USB flash drive portal in computers.

 How to be easy to solve such problems?
 In this condition, AOMEI PXE Boot Tool will be a key.
-The only thing you should do is to run AOMEI PXE Boot Tool in one computer (may be a server) within LAN, and boot other computers (some clients or target computers) from network.
+The only thing you should do is to run AOMEI PXE Boot Tool in one computer (maybe a server) within LAN, and boot other computers (some clients or target computers) from the network.

 About AOMEI PXE Boot Tool

 AOMEI PXE Boot Tool can boot many computers from micro system in network.
 Broadly speaking, You can create a Windows PE micro system with a third party tool, also, you can do a bootable Linux image or Windows PE image file with the tool offered by AOMEI Backupper.
 You can use AOMEI PXE Boot Tool and make other clients or target computers boot from these microsystem.
 After booting, you can backup, restore or maintain system with tools offered with the image file.

 Comparing with counterpart PXE function, AOMEI PXE Boot Tool has its own features:

 - AOMEI PXE Boot Tool supports creating bootable micro system by yourself.
 Therefore, if you had a powerful Linux bootable ISO or Windows PE bootable ISO, you can boot computers that are in LAN.